diantonioandrea/pacs-project/README.md

-# Advanced Programming for Scientific Computing
+# Advanced Programming for Scientific Computing - Project

 Codes for the examination of the **Advanced Programming for Scientific Computing** course at **PoliMi**.